smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/08 - Cross Join.md

 ```
 ---------------------------------------------------------

 If you need to do a cross join on a sub-query, the `CROSS APPLY` operator must be used.
+Some databases like PostgreSQL have the `LATERAL` join instead of `CROSS APPLY`.

 ```sql
 SELECT  a.ID,